 The Kinii Ski Lodge by Obicua

-This contemporary ski lodge located in Salt Lake City, Utah, has been designed in 2019 by Obicua.
+The Kinii Ski Lodge is a contemporary mountain home located in Salt Lake City, Utah, designed in 2019 by Obicua.

 Photography by Luigi Filetici